 2. Place containers of soapy water in your basement.
 Camel crickets love water and will fall into these containers and drown.
 The soap is just a way to counteract the waxy coating on their exoskeletons so they sink faster.

 3. Buy an electronic rat trap (e.g. on Amazon).
+I prefer this method over everything else because it’s instant death rather than something slow (insects have brains and neurons just like you).
 Get the kind that is activated by moisture not heat (infrared).
 FYI, electronic traps have enough amperage to cause a cricket to explode, complete with a satisfying crackle.
 On this note, make sure you don’t set the trap near something flammable like open cans of paint thinner.
 Also, make sure your basement doesn’t have a gas leak.
 That would be bad.

 4. Hunt them with an airsoft gun.
 Remember to wear safety goggles to protect from ricochets.
 And remember, don’t let your kid take the airsoft gun to a playground, or to school, or to the airport (etc).
 You can use biodegradable ammunition if you don’t want to pick up the pellets, of course, although the surviving crickets will probably eat the pellets (doh!).
 Note that if you get a weapon for each member of your family, this can be a bonding experience and can even qualify for Family Home Evening if you live in Utah.
 (Family Home Evening is Monday night, just in case you’re not Mormon and don’t know better.
 Don’t embarrass yourself by doing it on Tuesday.
 Been there.)
 Don’t pass up the opportunity to play music that fits the task, such as the soundtrack from The Descent, Aliens, or Starship Troopers.